kubevirt-ui/kube-gateway/README.md

 # oc-proxy

-OC Proxy provides an interactive autenticating proxy to Kubernetes (OKD) clusters.
+OC Proxy provides an interactive authentication proxy to Kubernetes clusters, using OAuth2 authentication issuer, or non-interactive autentication, using a bearer [JWT](https://jwt.io/) (HS256).

 - Proxying the Kubernetes API
 - Serving frontend static assets
-- Interactive user Authentication, using the cluster OAuth2 server
+- Interactive user Authentication, using OAuth2 server (require JWT token using HS256 hash)
+- Bearer token Authentication (require JWT using HS256 hash)
+- oc-proxy can proxy WebSockets, the [noVNC](https://novnc.com/) demo shows WebSocket access to [kubevirt](https://kubevirt.io/) viertual machines noVNC server.

-oc-proxy uses [Openshifts OAuth2 server](https://docs.openshift.com/container-platform/4.7/authentication/configuring-internal-oauth.html), the server is installed by default on [OKD](https://www.okd.io/) k8s clusters.
+- oc-proxy can get an access token via [Openshifts OAuth2 server](https://docs.openshift.com/container-platform/4.7/authentication/configuring-internal-oauth.html), if this OAuth2 server is used, the proxy will not require a pre existing token to run, the server is installed by default on [OKD](https://www.okd.io/) k8s clusters.

-The demo shows [noVNC](https://novnc.com/) access to [kubevirt](https://kubevirt.io/) viertual machines running on k8s.
+The proxy will validate JWT bearer tokens (HS256) check for "allowedAPIMethods" and "allowedAPIRegexp" claims, and if token and request are valid, send an API request using the proxy-known k8s token.

 ## Compile and run